opeleg24/NBA-Website-Server/README.md

 • MySQL - The database management system used.

-• [simple_html_dom](http://simplehtmldom.sourceforge.net/) - The external library used to scrap The NBA teams and players data.
+• [simple_html_dom](http://simplehtmldom.sourceforge.net/) - External web harvesting library used to scrap The NBA teams and players data.

 • [Slim](https://www.slimframework.com/) - The web server framework used to built the API request sysytem.